Chaitanya-Gautam/TODO-App/README.md

 ## Usage

-- **Add a Task:** Enter your task in the input field and press Enter to add it to your list.
+- **Add a Task:** Enter your task in the input field and click Add to add it to your list.

-- **Edit a Task:** Click on a task to edit its content.
-Press Enter to save changes, or Esc to cancel.

-- **Complete/Uncomplete a Task:** Toggle the checkbox next to a task to mark it as complete or uncomplete.

-- **Delete a Task:** Hover over a task and click the delete icon to remove it from your list.
+- **Delete a Task:** Hover over a task and click the Delete button to remove it from your list.

 ## Contributing